samantha-18492/wk01-assignment/README.md

 - CSS flexbox
 - image elements added as background decorative images instead of using the img tag (as recommended)
 - hover effect on buttons
-- background music that plays automatically and hidden (sorry!)
+- background music that plays automatically (sorry!)

 Reflections: